freerange/pair-programming-presentation/presentation.md

 ---

-## Differences in development environment

-* e.g. editor, shell, OS
+## I find it hard to work on other's machines

 * Common development environment
 * Dedicated pairing machines

 ^
+- They might use a different editor, shell or OS, for example.
 - These can cause an uneven playing field that make it hard for a pair to work effectively.
 - Consider agreeing to a common baseline development environment, even if you don't use it when you're developing alone.
 - Dedicated pairing machines make it easy to enforce a common development environment without having to encroach on a single developer's preferences.

 ---

-## Physical environment not conducive to pairing
+## I find it physically uncomfortable to pair

 * Be prepared to move furniture (e.g. drawers)
 * Make your pair feel comfortable